Nirupama-07/Complete-JS-Revision/README.md

 - Functions
 - Types of Functions
 - Function Binding
+- Arrow Functions
+- Template Literals
 - Scope
 - Closure
 - IIFE
+- Default Parameters

 ---

 ### 📌 Phase 3 – Array and its methods
 - Arrays and methods

----

-### 📌 Phase 4 – ES6+
-- Arrow Functions
-- Template Literals
 - Destructuring
 - Spread & Rest Operators
-- Default Parameters
-- Modules
 - Classes
+---

+### 📌 Phase 4 – Objects and DOM
+- Objects
+- Accessing objects
+- Modifying objects
-- Generators
+- Array of objects
-- Iterators
+- DOM
+- Select Element by DOM
+- Change content by using DOM
+- Change css by using DOM

 ---